theotherp/nzbhydra/README.md

 You can also try https://hub.docker.com/r/linuxserver/hydra/ but it is not maintained by me and I can give no support.

 ## TODO
-* A lot of bug fixing and improvements regarding performance and stability
 * Better query generation
-* More stats
-* More indexers?
-Again, see ( https://github.com/theotherp/nzbhydra/issues/20 )
+* More stats?
 * Include comments, rating, etc or link to them
 * Clean up code base
+* Better test coverage so updates don't break stuff
+* ...?
+Let me know if you have an idea.

 ## To note
 As I said query generation is very basic.
 When selecting a category and doing a search the category will only be used for newznab indexers, for all the raw indexers we will just search using the query.
 Generating "proper" queries from a category is very hard so you will need to do the filtering visually.
 Especially with raw indexers that don't support "OR" queries we would need to send a lot of requests to get all the different combinations

 Newznab providers don't send information on NFO availablity.
 If the search results show an NFO link for such an indexer you will need to just try if you can get one.

 Not all newznab indexers support search by imdbid, tvdbid and rageid.
-I added presets for common indexers.
-If you find an error or know the supported IDs and the indexer's host please let me know.

-Currently the config GUI does not provide any validation apart from the connection tests.

-The perfomance could / needs to be improved.
-Searches can easily take 20 seconds although they're executed in parallel.
-This is mainly due to the parsing of search results from indexers like NZBIndex being slow, but also due to some problems in the code which I don't really understand so far.
+Use the "Check caps" button to find out which IDs the indexer supports.

-The program is currently in very early alpha.
+The program is currently in alpha.
 Upgrading to an new version might cause loss of the configuration, stats or history.
 The console will contain debug information.
 It will crash.
 It is definitely not ready for general use.

 ## Development and how you can help
 Generally testing and any bug reports are very welcome.

 Any pull requests are also welcome, but I feel I and the program would mostly profit from:
-* Advice regarding stability, error handling, net code (I program Java by day and it shows) and performance (see above)
+* Advice regarding stability, error handling, net code (I program Java by day and it shows) and performance
-* More indexers (see above)

 ### Contact ###
 Send me an email at TheOtherP@gmx.de or a PM at https://www.reddit.com/user/TheOtherP